 What is an insider threat?

-An insider threat is malicious activity against an organization that comes from people within.
+An insider threat is a malicious activity against an organization that comes from people within the organization.
 The usual suspects are employees or contractors with access to an organization’s network, applications or databases.
 The term is most commonly used to describe illicit or damaging online actions.

-Typically, insiders carry out their plans via abuse of access rights – both physical and online.
-In its simplest form, employees or contractors may search file shares looking for sensitive information that is not properly secured via system access controls.
-In the case of a compromised insider, the attacker may try what is known as privilege escalation, which is taking advantage of system or application flaws to gain access to resources they do not have permission to access.
+Typically, insiders carry out their plans via abuse of access rights.
+The attacker may try what is known as privilege escalation, which is taking advantage of system or application flaws to gain access to resources they do not have permission to access.

 Figure 1 – Using privilege escalation, an attacker can move horizontally, gaining access to other user or service accounts, or vertically, gaining greater access via power users or administrators

 In some cases, abuse of access rights takes the form of someone with privileged access abusing their power.
 In 2008, a system administrator working for the San Francisco city government blocked access to the city’s network and refused to surrender the admin passwords.
 The worker was disgruntled, and his job was in jeopardy, it was revealed.